darkobits/atra/README.md

 2. In VS Code, open the command palette and select `Developer: Reload Window`.
 2. In VS Code, open the command palette and select `Preferences: Color Theme`.
 3. Select `Astra` from the available options.

-> Note: If Astra does not appear in the list of color themes after installing
-> it, you may need to open the command palette and select `Reload Window`.

 #### 2. Via Visual Studio Marketplace